zhouzhenghui/c-lockfree/README.md

 c-lockfree
 ==========

-Universal lockfree infrastructure for C/C++, , including some non-blocking data structures which are used in c-sigslot/signal-bus.
+Universal non-blocking infrastructure for C/C++, including some non-blocking data structures (used in c-sigslot).